yohman/22S-DH151/Weeks/Week02/Lab/readme.md

 # Week 2 Lab

+To start, you have two options.
+You can continue where you left off from Week 1, or start fresh.

+## Option 1: Continue from Week 1

-To begin, copy the maproom files you created from your Week 1 lab into a Week2 folder.
+Copy the maproom files you created from your Week 1 lab into a Week2 folder.

 1. Open VSCode and make sure you have your `DH151` repository open
 1. Create a `Week2` folder